The Value of an Experienced Officiant

 Do they know how to move around and direct you for flow of ceremony and good photos?

-How organized are they to ensure they will have the right ceremony on them and respond to requests you’ve made after the initial conversation with them?
+How organized are they to ensure they will have the right ceremony printed and respond to requests you’ve made after your initial conversation with them?

 Do they know how to create a ceremony that is expressive and customized for you?